Balance Bike Vs Training Wheels

 Learning to ride a bike is not as simple as it seems, as it’s a step-by-step process that may take time.
 Every child has their own developmental timetable.
 While some are capable of mastering different skills fast, others take a while.
 Parents often struggle to choose whether they should get their child a balance bike or a pedal bike with training wheels.
 So between a balance bike and a bike with training wheels, which one is ideal for a toddler?

 A pedal bike fitted with training wheels is a classic option that has existed for many decades.
-Old school parents will attest to the fact that pedal wheels were the thing a few decades ago.
+Old-school parents will attest to the fact that pedal wheels were the thing a few decades ago.
 In recent years, balance bikes are the new kid on the block and almost every parent would like to have a piece of them.

 If you’re wondering whether to buy a balance bike or a bike with training wheels, we’ve made things super easy for you.
 Here is a comprehensive comparison review to help you choose between the balance bikes and pedal bikes with training wheel bikes.
 Keep reading.

-What are balance bikes?
+What are Balance Bikes?

-Some toddlers take only a few days to learn to ride a bike on their own while others take months.
+Some toddlers take only a few days to learn to ride a bike on their own, while others take months.
 Riding a bike is all about balance and focus.
 You can get your kid to learn fast and safely by using a balance bike.
 Unlike normal bikes, a balance bike doesn’t have pedals.

-Unlike training wheels, balance bikes are lighter and hence your child can propel it easily.
-Also, he can steer the bike and speed up slowly.
-These bikes give your child confidence and independence to ride a bike on their own.
-Since they are simple, kids can easily master how to use traditional bikes in the later stages of their development cycle.
-Balance bikes are suitable for kids who love exploring without needing help from their parents.
-Kids can apply several tricks, which is essential for motor and coordination skills.
+Unlike training wheels, balance bikes are lighter and easy to control.
+Hence, your child can steer the bike and speed up slowly.
+These bikes will give your child confidence and independence to ride a traditional bike in the later stages of their development cycle.

 There are notable differences between a balance bike and a normal bike.
-First, it has a low profile design that makes the kid feel secure while riding.
+First, it has a low-profile design that makes the kid feel secure while riding.
 On the other hand, the saddles of a normal bike are raised for the pedals to have better clearance off the ground.
+Therefore, your child may feel uncomfortable since he’s propelled up.
+For a new learner, it can be difficult trying to slow down and gain balance.

-What are training wheels?
+What are Training Wheels?

 Balance Bike vs Training Wheels: Comparison Chart